The finer things in life’ is a well-known English phrase.

 - Champagne breakfasts.

 Are the finer things in life, things we value and appreciate?

 Yes, the finer things in life can mean the things that you personally value and appreciate.
-The finer things are not limited to expensive trinkets or things we can rarely afford.
+They’re not limited to expensive trinkets or things we can rarely afford.

 The finest things can be the things that we sometimes take for granted in everyday living, like a sunset or a smile.
 When we begin to appreciate their simple beauty, when we value them above others, these things are the things we consider the finest in life.

 The finer things in life

 - An awakening forest as the sun rises.

 - The sound of the ocean’s waves as they roll across the shore.